css-turing/css-turing.github.io/content/projects/various.md

 draft: false
 ---

-{{< figure src="/images/agedist_Egypt_model_website.png" width="500px" >}}
+{{< figure src="/images/projects/age.jpg" width="1000px" >}}

 ## Project description

+Applications of agent-based models (ABMs) frequently incorporate the feature that an agent's age impacts their decision-making (e.g. as regards risk aversion) and outcomes (e.g. succeptibility to disease).
+Thus, it is important that the ABM also accurately captures the age distribution of the population being modelled.
+However, it is often difficult to generate realistic age distributions using empirical surivival probabiltiies, due to mis-matches between samples (e.g. in the case where the modelled population is a age-restricted subset of the observed population) or between models.
-We develop a method for emerging realistic age structures within agent populations for use with agent-based models (ABMs), even in the case where the full life-cycle of the agents is not being modelled.
+We develop a method for emerging realistic age structures within agent populations for use with ABMs, even in the case where the full life-cycle of the agents is not being modelled.

 This method can be incorporated into ABMs across a broad range of applications, including economics and epidemeology.